ankddev/zapret-discord-youtube/README.md

 * Enjoy it!

 > [!TIP]
-> Also you can run file `Run pre-config.exe` and select pre-config to run it
+> Also you can run file `Run pre-config.exe` and select pre-config to run

 ## Add to autorun
 To add fix to autorun, start `Add to autorun.exe` and select on of presented BAT files.
 To delete from autorun, start this file and select `Delete service from autorun` option.